Glassy (song): Promotion

 Following the single album's release, Jo Yu-ri held a live event on the same day titled "Jo Yuri The 1st Single album [Glassy] Showcase" on Universe to introduce the single album and its songs, including "Glassy", and communicate with her fans.
 She subsequently performed on three music programs in the first week: KBS's Music Bank on October 8, MBC's Show!
 Music Core on October 9, and SBS's Inkigayo on October 10.
-On the second week, she performed on five music programs: SBS MTV's The Show on October 12, MBC M's Show Champion on October 13, Mnet's M Countdown on October 14, Music Bank on October 15, Show!
+On the second week, she performed on five music programs: SBS M's The Show on October 12, MBC M's Show Champion on October 13, Mnet's M Countdown on October 14, Music Bank on October 15, Show!
 Music Core on October 16, and Inkigayo on October 17.
 On the final week of promotion, she performed on four music programs: The Show on October 19, Show Champion on October 20, Music Bank on October 22, Show!
 Music Core on October 23, and Inkigayo on October 24.